margo/specification/system-design/app-interoperability/workload-orchestration-agent.md

 # Workload Orchestration Agent

-The Workload Orchestration Agent withis Margo represents a service or set of services running on the Edge Device that enables communication in various ways.
+The Workload Orchestration Agent within Margo represents a service or set of services running on the Edge Device that enables communication in various ways.
 It enables communication to the Workload Orchestration software to retreive a Desired state, communications with the Margo Device to apply Desired state, and lastly the ability to report to the WOS it's current status and device capability file.
 These communication patterns are enabled by two main components within the Agent including Pulling/Posting service and Deployment Service.

 The Workload Orchestration Agent can either be pre-packaged by the Device Manufacturer at production or be installed by the Device Integrator.
 This agent is agnostic to the eventual Workload Orchestration software.